nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The command for filtering by upcoming interviews is invalid.
+The input format is invalid.
     * 3a1.
 RecruitIn shows an error message.

       Use case resumes at step 2.